Youth Poet Laureate Frequently Asked Questions

 - The first round of judging will be anonymous and based on the Content, Craft and Voice of the three written poems, only.

-- In the second and final round of judging, candidates will be judged, additionally, on Performance and Leadership, based on the letter of support, the artist statement, and any awards and community service, as well as an in-person reading and interview before a panel of judges.
+- The poets who score the highest in the first round will move on to the second and final round of judging.
+These Finalists will be judged, additionally, on Performance and Leadership, based on the letter of support, the artist statement, and any awards and community service, as well as a mandatory in-person reading and interview before the panel of judges, April 17th, 2021.

 What are the exact criteria the judges will use?